-The Pembina Trails School Division Educational Support Fund Inc. approved two new requests from schools in the 2019-20 school year to initiate fundraising for specific projects as well as many previously approved fundraising projects which were underway in the Division which funds were expended out of the PTESF on school improvement projects.
+The Pembina Trails School Division Educational Support Fund Inc. approves requests from schools and parent council groups to initiate fundraising for specific projects as well as many previously approved fundraising projects which were underway in the Division which funds were expended out of the PTESF on school improvement projects.